Why I wrote this book

 We found ourselves fighting for meaning in places where meaning never existed.
 By leading us down this path, a small group of people amassed unimaginable wealth and power.

-Before The Mantra took shape, I had the idea of a dystopian scenario: A perfect “meritocracy” where people are required to become psychopaths—or be replaced by an all-powerful hive mind.
-While it may be difficult to imagine a “utopia” of psychopaths, that future is not far away.
-When having a good life requires negotiating against your conscience, goodness can vanish altogether.
-As I fleshed out the story, which became Alien Nation, I asked myself: What kind of motivational text would a society like this require its citizens to read?
-The result seemed inevitable.
+When you take present day to its logical extreme, the dystopia writes itself.
+Behold a perfect meritocracy, a truly all-consuming algorithm elevated to law, where everyone is vying to become a venerable psychopath, a perfect, unfeeling machine of pure ambition, unfettered by conscience, freed to pursue success at any cost.
+Those who fail lose the right to their identity, culture, and memories—all that would remain would be a husk, a generic avatar perpetually enslaved by the state.
+Thus became the fictional Republic of Anthem, which served as the backdrop to my novel, Alien Nation.
+As I fleshed out the story, I asked myself: What kind of motivational text would a society like this require its citizens to read?
+The answer seemed inevitable.
 A reversal of stoic philosophy, turning the noble idea of acceptance in the face of mortality on its head, making it a means to an end.
 The satire may be lost on the citizens of Anthem, but it would (hopefully) be apparent to us in the present day.

-Put another way, this is How to Win Friends & Influence People, as written by the ruling class.
+Put another way, The Psychopath Mantra is How to Win Friends & Influence People, as written by the ruling class.

 I believe we are all in search of meaning, and this quest will restore nobility to the world.